"Oh man, that was a good story. Ole Huck Finn really knows how to have fun." Rick said, as

 When the push was finished, the raft continued to float in the opposite direction.
 One, two, three.
 Push!
 One, two three.

 Push. push.
 On and on.
-They gained nothing.
-Those boys were sitting out on the water, working up a sweat, trying
+They went absolutely nowhere.
+Those boys were sitting out on the water, working up a sweat,

 The people in the passing cars were getting a good show though, if the honking and the laughter were any indication.